open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 stuff in the background static.
 (Our pretend tool will work better than in real life.)

+**Suggested Puzzle** The first step is to have a [QR construction] puzzle that will make a players phone EVP recorder.
+Here is a [fold back QR] puzzle from [box 1] with a QR code that will take players to an [EVP simulator].

+{{< example-image src="fold-back-qr.png" link="fold-back-qr.pdf" >}}

+In the [EVP simulator], players first have to hit the "Record" button and then wait for the recording.
+Players will then be able to play back the recording.
+They will first have to hit the "Vol Up" button until the volume level is high.
+Once they do, they can play the following audio.

+{{< example-audio src="evp-high.mp3" >}}

+If the players listen carefully, in the static they can hear the numbers six-six-four-three, which form the combination to the box's lock.

-The EVP is going to create an encoding for astrological symbols, which will be used [in a later puzzle](#spirit-box-box-8).
+The box contains an encoding for astrological symbols, which will be used [in a later puzzle](#spirit-box-box-8).
 The encoding can be embedded in its own [symbol algebra].

 {{% example %}}
 ♉ + ♉ + ♉ = 9